-This document reports on the fiscal year 2015 contributions of the Department of Internal Audit in its service to the University of Colorado (university).
+This document reports on the fiscal year 2016 contributions of the Department of Internal Audit in its service to the University of Colorado (university).
 The report has two parts.
-The first is a functional description of the results of Internal Audit's work to provide the Board of Regents Audit Committee (RAC) and senior management a summary of the audit coverage achieved during the year, the significance of the risks identified during the year, the year-end status of significant risks identified, the context of these risks in relation to other university risks, and management's progress in resolving outstanding Internal Audit comments.
-The second part of the report is administrative in nature describing Internal Audit's performance as compared to the goals and objectives outlined in the fiscal year 2015 audit plan.
+The first is a functional description of the results of Internal Audit's work to provide the Board of Regents Audit Committee (RAC) and senior management a summary of the audit coverage achieved during the year.
+The second part of the report is administrative in nature describing Internal Audit's performance as compared to the goals and objectives outlined in the fiscal year 2016 audit plan.